SplineCam: Exact Visualization and Characterization of Deep Network Geometry and Decision Boundaries: The Exact Geometry and Decision Boundary of Continuous Piece-Wise Linear Deep Networks

 Thm.~1 can be proven by repeatedly applying Lem.~2 to back-project the hyperplane $h_1^L$ for all $\omega \in \Omega$.
 While the above is general, we want to compute $\Omega$ on a 2-polytope $P \in \mathbb{R}^S$ for tractability \cite{agarwal1990partitioning} and ease of visualization.

 \textbf{SplineCam.} Let's denote the partition in the input space formed by the composition of layers $1$ to $\ell$ as $\Omega^\ell$.
 Using Alg.~\ref{alg:findPartitions}, SplineCam starts by partitioning $P$ into $\Omega^1$ via hyperplanes $h_i^1$ from layer $\ell=1$, the first layer.
 Then for each $\omega \in \Omega^1$, we use Lem.~1 and Lem.~2 to obtain $proj_\omega(h_i^2)$ for layer two.
-Therefore, we use Alg.~\ref{alg:findPartitions} on each region in $\Omega^1$ to obtain $\Omega^2$.
-We repeat this for all layers up to $\ell=L$.
-SplineCam is scalable, all the SplineCam operations can be vectorized except for the search algorithm, which finds cycles in a given graph $G$.
-We have provided pseudocode for the search algorithm in Alg.~\ref{alg:findCycles} and in python script in Suppl.~\ref{appendix:usage} List.~3.
+Therefore, we use Alg.~\ref{alg:findPartitions} on each region to obtain a finer partition.
+For a given polytopal region $\omega$, the target of Alg.~\ref{alg:findPartitions} is to first compute the graph $G$ formed via intersections between the edges of $\omega$ and a set of hyperplanes $\mathcal{H}$.
+Next, via Alg.~\ref{alg:findCycles}, it finds the unique cycles in $G$ (also referred to as circuits or faces for a planar graph).
+By repeating Alg.~\ref{alg:findPartitions} for each region $\omega \in \Omega^1$, we can obtain $\Omega^2$.
+We repeat this process for all layers up to $\ell=L$ to obtain the final partition.
+We have provided pseudocode for the search algorithm in python script in Suppl.~\ref{appendix:usage} List.~3.